nggit/tremolo-docs/deployment.md

 setcap 'cap_net_bind_service=ep' $( readlink -f /usr/bin/python3 )
 ```

+This is possible because the `SETFCAP` capability is enabled by default.

 Then to execute Python in `CMD` as a user `app`:
 ```
 su -c 'exec python3 hello.py' - app